mas-chat/mas/README.md

    $ ./dev.sh build
    ```

-3. Launch the server components and redis using forego toll (make sure you have forego installed)
+3. Launch the server components and redis in foreground

    ```bash
    $ ./dev.sh start